- What is personal information

 It's a text file with a small bit of information in it, which a webserver downloads onto your computer, tablet or phone when you visit a website.
 Then you can be recognised when you come back, or when you visit another site which recognises that cookie.

 Different types of cookies do different things.
 Some let you navigate between different pages on a website.
 Some remember your website preferences.
 Some give you adverts tailored to your interests.
 And some measure how many sites or which ones you visit.

 Session-based cookies sit on your device while you're on a website then expire once you shut your web browser.
 Persistent cookies stay on your device for longer, then automatically expire.

 - Session cookie: We use a cookie to maintain your session on our website, this cookie serves no other purpose.

-- Tracking cookie: We use Google Analytics to analyse the usage of our website and monitor the effectiveness of our campaigns.
+- Tracking cookie: We use web analytics, such as Google Analytics and Facebook Pixel to analyse the usage of our website and monitor the effectiveness of our campaigns.

 We have also enabled Google Analytics Remarketing features.
 Remarketing lists help us to deliver relevant adverts based on your experience of our website.

 You can opt out of Google Analytics without affecting how you visit our site.